libxsmm/libxsmm/README.md

   NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

-For the C interface (with type prefix 's' or 'd'), all arguments and in particular m, n, and k are passed by pointer.
+For the C interface (with type prefix 's' or 'd'), all arguments including m, n, and k are passed by pointer.
 This is needed for binary compatibility with the original GEMM/BLAS interface.
-The C++ interface is also supplying overloaded versions where m, n, and k are allowed to be passed by&#8209;value (making it clearer that m, n, and k are non-optional arguments).
+The C++ interface is also supplying overloaded versions where m, n, and k can be passed by&#8209;value (making it clearer that m, n, and k are non-optional arguments).

 The FORTRAN interface supports optional arguments (without affecting the binary compatibility with the original BLAS interface) by allowing to omit arguments where the C/C++ interface allows for NULL to be passed.